queenisabaer/isbaner-vineyard/README.md

 -   [Font Awesome](https://fontawesome.com/) was used to add icons.
 -   [Git](https://git-scm.com/) was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 -   [GitHub](https://github.com/) was used to save and store the files for the website.
--   The wireframes were designed with [Balsamiq](https://balsamiq.com/)
+-   [Balsamiq](https://balsamiq.com/) was used to design the wireframes.
--   Color scheme was created with [Coloors](https://coolors.co/image-picker)
+-   [Coloors](https://coolors.co/image-picker) was used to create the color scheme.
--   The pictures were cropped and resized with [iLoveIMG](https://www.iloveimg.com/)
+-   [iLoveIMG](https://www.iloveimg.com/) was used to cropp and resize the images.
--   The responsive mockup was created with [Am I Responsive](https://ui.dev/amiresponsive)
+-   [Am I Responsive](https://ui.dev/amiresponsive) was used to display the website on different devices.

 ## Testing